monyarm/NovelVM/doc/docportal/other_platforms/android.rst

 Accessing the internal app folder
 ************************************

-To access the internal app folder, use ScummVM's built-in LAN functionality:
+To access the internal app folder, use NovelVM's built-in LAN functionality:

 1. From the Launcher, select **Options** and then the **LAN** tab.
 2. Select **/root/Path**.
-3. Use the file browser to **Go up** to the root of the ScummVM internal app folder.
+3. Use the file browser to **Go up** to the root of the NovelVM internal app folder.
-4. Select the **ScummVM data (int)** shortcut, and tap **Choose**.
+4. Select the **NovelVM data (int)** shortcut, and tap **Choose**.
-5. Run the server to access the ``scummvm.ini``` configuration file.
+5. Run the server to access the ``novelvm.ini``` configuration file.

-For more information, see the :doc:`../use_scummvm/LAN` page.
+For more information, see the :doc:`../use_novelvm/LAN` page.

 Known issues
 ===============

 - On some newer devices, there is an issue if the saved path is outside the app's internal (or external) storage.
-The ScummVM team is currently working on a fix.
+The NovelVM team is currently working on a fix.

-- If ScummVM is uninstalled or downgraded, its internal and external app spaces are fully deleted.
-If you want to keep saved games use ScummVM's :doc:`cloud <../use_scummvm/connect_cloud>` or LAN functionality to keep those files.
+- If NovelVM is uninstalled or downgraded, its internal and external app spaces are fully deleted.
+If you want to keep saved games use NovelVM's :doc:`cloud <../use_novelvm/connect_cloud>` or LAN functionality to keep those files.
 Alternatively, change the saved game path to a shared location such as an SD card.